chyoon2/Taproom-Refactor/README.md

 ## <h2 align = "center"> `About`

 <p align = "center"> This is an application for a Taproom.
 The user may search an inventory of kegs, add kegs, "buy" kegs, update, and delete kegs.
-Demonstrating React CRUD functionality.
+Demonstrating React CRUD functionality & Redux functionality.

 ## **✅`REQUIREMENTS`**
 * Install [Visual Studio Code](https://code.visualstudio.com/)